resourcesync/source-framework/README.md

 `ResourceGenerator` is in use for strategies ResourceList and ResourceDump; `ChangeGenerator` for ChangeList and ChangeDump.

-For each applicable resource a `ResourceGenerator` encounters it yields through its provided `IGenerate` interface at least the values for the elements/attributes:
+For each applicable resource encountered, a `ResourceGenerator` yields through its provided `IGenerate` interface at least the values for the elements/attributes:
 ```xml
 		<loc>, <lastmod>, <rs:md hash, length, type/>
 ```

-For each applicable resource a `ChangeGenerator` encounters it yields through its provided `IGenerate` interface at least the values for the elements/attributes:
+For each applicable resource encountered, a `ChangeGenerator` yields through its provided `IGenerate` interface at least the values for the elements/attributes:
 ```xml
 		<loc>, <lastmod>, <rs:md change, datetime, hash, length, type/>
 ```
 Both can also give (values for) the location of the resource on the local file system and/or the identifier for the resource.

-For strategies ResourceDump and ChangeDump being able to obtain the resource through or by means of the generator is mandatory.
+A `Generator` that has the faculty `dump-capable` is able to supply a path to or a stream of the resource in order to be packed in a dump.

 __Required interfaces:__
 * `ISelect` - Optional.
 Select resources.
 (For Generators based on indexing systems this is